 In Nashville, we’ve stayed at both Montgomery Bell State Park in Burns and Tanbark Campground in Dickson.
 Tanbark was fine, nothing special but the people we interacted with were nice.

-For Memphis, we’ve stayed at Tom Sawyer RV Park in East Memphis, IL.
+For Memphis, we’ve stayed at Tom Sawyer RV Park in West Memphis, AR.
 Nice park and watching the barges is weirdly enjoyable.

 We also stayed at South Abutment Campground, a COE park in Coldwater, MS. Beautiful park but electric + water hookups only.